 The bill also introduces a limit on the number of multi-terminal gaming machines [MTGMs] that a club may operate.
-MTGMs are gaming machines that operate casino-style games such as blackjack or roulette.
-The bill limits the number that an individual club can operate to no more than 15 per cent of its total number of gaming machine entitlements.
-The review report noted that some club venues had significant numbers of MTGMs in their venue, up to 40 per cent in one case.
-Given the higher bet limits and prize limits on MTGMs and that they run casino-style games, it is considered appropriate to limit their use to a certain level.
-It is not appropriate that club venues operate such a significant proportion of MTGMs that their gaming floors resemble mini-casinos.
-Only 15 clubs have MTGM numbers over the 15 per cent limit.
-Given the significant investment that these club venues have made in the MTGM technology, it is proposed to give them five years to reduce their MTGM numbers to the 15 per cent limit.
+Multi-terminal gaming machines are gaming machines that operate casinostyle games, such as black jack or roulette.
+The bill limits the number that any individual club can operate to no more than 15 per cent of their total number of gaming machine entitlements.
+The review report noted that some club venues had significant numbers of multi-terminal gaming machines in their venue-up to 40 per cent, in one case.
+Given the higher bet limits and prize limits on multi-terminal gaming machines and the fact that they run casino-style games, it is considered appropriate to limit their use to a certain level.
+It is not appropriate that club venues operate such a significant proportion of multi-terminal gaming machines that their gaming floors resemble mini-casinos.

-One of the more significant changes introduced by the bill is the introduction of the local impact assessment process, or LIA.
+There are only 15 clubs that have multi-terminal gaming machines numbers over the 15 per cent limit.
+Given the significant investment that these club venues have made in the multi-terminal gaming machines technology, it is proposed to give them five years to reduce their multi-terminal gaming machines numbers to the 15 per cent limit.
+One of the more significant changes introduced by the bill is the introduction of the local impact assessment process [LIA].
 This is a new framework for assessing the appropriateness of the placement of additional gaming machines in licensed venues.
-The new system classifies each local government area [LGA] into band 1, 2 or 3.
-There are different requirements in place under the new LIA system, depending on which band a venue falls into due to its location.
-Generally, the bands take into account gaming machine density, the expenditure on gaming machines and relevant social data.
-The new LIA system will have clear guidelines on what is required of a venue if it seeks additional machines, depending on the number sought and the location of the venue.
+The new system classifies each local government area into band 1, 2 or 3.
+There are different requirements in place under the new local impact assessment system, depending on which band a venue falls into according to their location.
+Generally, the bands take into account gaming machine density, the expenditure on gaming machines, and relevant social data.

-For example, if a venue is in a band 3 LGA it is in an area with a high density of machines.
-Therefore, it will face significant hurdles to getting any additional gaming machines and, in most cases, will have to go through a rigorous class 2 LIA and show an overall positive impact on the LGA before any application is approved.
-Whereas if a venue is in a band 1 LGA, that is an area of low density of machines.
-In band 1 LGA fewer requirements need to be met by the applicant in the assessment of an application where only a small or moderate number of machines are sought.
-This approach seeks to overcome some significant concerns expressed by gaming machine industry participants regarding the current social impact assessment process, which the LIA process is replacing.
+The new local impact assessment system will have clear guidelines on what is required of a venue if it seeks additional machines, depending on the number being sought and the location of the venue.
+For example, if a venue is in a band 3 local government area, it is in an area with a high density of machines and will therefore face significant hurdles to getting any additional gaming machines.
+In most cases it will have to go though a rigorous class 2 local impact assessment and show an overall positive impact on the local government area before any application is approved.
+Whereas, if a venue is in a band 1 local government area, which is an area of low density of machines, fewer requirements need to be met by the applicant in the assessment of the application, where only a small or moderate number of machines is sought.
+This approach seeks to overcome some significant concerns expressed by gaming machine industry participants regarding the current social impact assessment process, which the local impact assessment process is replacing.